-9. At the top of the text area click on the HTML tab.
+9. At the top-right of the text area click on the Text tab.

-10. Click in the text area and paste the embed code you just copied from Google Docs.
+10. Click in the edit window and paste the embed code you just copied.

 11. Click on the blue Publish button at the far right.
 If you have already published once, the button will say Update.